 River bank erosion has great impact on agriculture.
 Bank erosion causes setback for village agriculture.
 Along with homestead settlements, it erodes cultivated land, infrastructure and the communication system.
 The giant farmers are the most horribly affected, followed by marginal groups or nothing.
 As a result, every year, bank erosion has decreased the agricultural land at study area.
 The affected people lose their assets and are forced to draw on savings and often fall into further debt.
 The lost of land is much more than the land that rises out of riverbed through accretion.
 This has hampered their everyday food and nutritions and also has affected their economy.
 This erosion-accretion phenomenon is a characteristic feature of the middle courses of Torsa River in study area and gives rise to a lot of tension in local people.
-Hokakura and part of Aratguri mauzas of Cooch Behar block-ll are riverain area, so there is no use of any modern technique in agricultural productions are not satisfactory and adequate.
+Hokakura and part of Aratguri mauzas of Cooch Behar block-ll are riverain area, so there is no use of any modern technique in agriculture due to some risk which cannot be enabled to invest on the agricultural field.
+So, agricultural productions are not satisfactory and adequate.
 Bank erosion destroyes the agricultural crops like paddy, jute, etc in eroded areas which create the economic problems of the farmers because of their miserable economic condition.